 Endorse a Secretariat budget for 2023 – 2024 (Doc.
 11.10) to support the establishment and operation of the arrangements following the new Guideline by providing EAAF languages-translated brief documents, CEPA materials, hosting workshops, and capacity-building training sessions; and

-Requests Partners and the Secretariat to report on their progress to establish and operate the Sister Site arrangements through the Reporting Template to each MOP, and as a part of the Report on the status of the EAAFP Flyway Site Network.
+Requests Partners and the Secretariat to report on their progress to establish and operate the Sister Site Programme arrangements through the Reporting Template to each MOP, and as a part of the Report on the status of the EAAFP Flyway Site Network.

-Annex 2
+Annex 1